Fyreum/fyreum-docs/docs/bedrock/storage-data-translators.md

 ### Error handling for deserialization

 Errors thrown while deserializing values will we sent into the console.
-Values which deserialization failed, will be treated as null values and will be therefore handled by the set [nullability behaviour](/bedrock/storage-data-container#nullability).
+Values which deserialization failed, will be treated as null values and will be therefore handled by the defined [nullability behaviour](/bedrock/storage-data-container#nullability).

 ## Override default translators